kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 The release of jQuery 1.5 was significant because of certain AJAX-related changes:

 * AJAX performed faster in jQuery.
-* promises were introduced, making AJAX's asynchronous functionality better.
+* deferreds and promises were introduced, making AJAX's asynchronous functionality better.
 * the already-existing jqXHR object added new functionality to AJAX in jQuery.
 <a name="add-jquery"></a>
 <h4 class="h4-guide">Add jQuery to the project</h4>